cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 // build genesis block
 Y:= {
 1. version;
-2. timestampinRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
+2. timestampInRelaySwitchTimeUnit;  //  it is timestamp/RelaySwitchTimeUnit
 3. contractNumber:=0 int32;
-4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampinRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
+4. ChainID := `Nickname`+ `blocktime` + hash(signature(timestampInRelaySwitchTimeUnit)) // chainID is the only information to pass down in the stateless mode.
 5. SafetyContractResultRoot = null; // genesis is built from null.
 6. basetarget;
 7. cummulative difficulty int64; // ???
 8. generation signature;
-9. txfee = 1,000,000; // GenesisDefaultCoins 币数量
+9. amount = -1,000,000; // GenesisDefaultCoins 币数量
-10. MinerNonce:=0;
+10. Nonce:=0;
 11. IPFSsigOn(minerAddress); //IPFS signature on `minerAddress` to proof association.
 Verifier decodes siganture to derive IPFSaddress QM..;
 12. msg; // "hello world"
 13. signature; //by genesis miner to derive the TAUaddress